Advisory Teaching Service - Support for pupils with Social and Emotional Needs

 Transition is a difficult time for students and can cause anxiety to parents.

-Transition from primary to secondary school is supported with annual conferences for parents and schools.
+Transition from primary to secondary school is supported with annual conferences and individual meetings, for parents and schools.
 Our aim is to create a pupil specific profile of needs which will move on with the child or young person to their next stage of education, in an appropriate setting for their needs.
 The aim of this process is to raise awareness of strengths and needs and to allow the new setting to make any necessary preparation for the student.

 Parents are encouraged to discuss their concerns regarding access to school life with the Advisory Teaching Service, particularly at points of transition and changes in Key Stage.